 - 79. The objectives of the Strategic Growth Areas are: - 1.
 To provide an urban form that is complementary to existing developed areas, uses space more economically, promotes livework relationships, fosters social interaction, enhances public safety and security, reduces travel by private automobile, promotes active transportation, and is environmentally more sustainable in order to promote the development of complete communities. - 2.
-To provide opportunities for more costefficient and innovative urban design. - To provide a range of employment opportunities, facilities and services in centralized locations that are readily accessible by public transit. - 4.
+To provide opportunities for more costefficient and innovative urban design. - 3.
+To provide a range of employment opportunities, facilities and services in centralized locations that are readily accessible by public transit. - 4.
 To provide a diverse and compatible mix of land uses, including residential and employment uses, to support neighborhoods. - 5.
-To create a vibrant, diverse and pedestrianoriented urban environment. - 6.
-To cumulatively attract a significant potion of population and employment growth. - 7.
-To provide high quality public parks and open spaces with site design and urban design standards that create attractive and vibrant places to promote the development of complete communities.

-- 8. To support transit and active transportation for everyday activities. - 9.
+To create a vibrant, diverse and pedestrian-

+- oriented urban environment. - 6.
+To cumulatively attract a significant potion of population and employment growth. - To provide high quality public parks and open spaces with site design and urban design standards that create attractive and vibrant places to promote the development of complete communities. - 8.
+To support transit and active transportation for everyday activities. - 9.
 To generally achieve higher densities than the surrounding areas. - 10.
 To achieve an appropriate transition of built form to adjacent areas. - 79.
 1. Strategic Growth Areas are integral to the Regional Urban Structure within the Urban Area and consist of: - 4.
-Regional Intensification Corridors as shown on Map 1H and subject to policies in Sections 82.3 to 82.7, which consist of areas along Higher Order Transit Corridors and select Arterial Roads within the Urban Area, which connect other elements of the Regional Urban Structure and support achieving residential and employment densities to ensure the viability of existing and planned transit infrastructure and service. - 79.
+Regional Intensification Corridors as shown on Map 1H and subject to policies in Sections 82.3 to 82.7, which consist of areas along Higher Order Transit Corridors and select Arterial Roads within the Urban Area, which connect other elements of the Regional Urban Structure and support achieving residential and employment densities to ensure the viability of existing and planned transit infrastructure and service. - 5.
+Local Nodes and Local Intensification Corridors as identified in Local Official Plans, which have a concentration of residential and/or employment uses with development densities and patterns supportive of active transportation and public transit. - 79.
 2. The Regional Urban Structure contains a hierarchy of Strategic Growth Areas as delineated or identified by symbol on Map 1H: - 7.
-Regional Intensification Corridors. - The Regional Urban Structure is supported by the Local Urban Structures identified in Local Official Plans which reflect this hierarchy of Strategic Growth Areas and may include additional Local Nodes and Local Intensification Corridors. - 79.
-3. It is the policy of the Region to: - 1.
-Direct development with higher densities and mixed uses to Strategic Growth Areas in accordance with the hierarchy identified in Section 79.2 of this Plan.
+Regional Intensification Corridors.

+The Regional Urban Structure is supported

+by the Local Urban Structures identified in Local Official Plans which reflect this hierarchy of Strategic Growth Areas and may include additional Local Nodes and Local Intensification Corridors.

+- 79. 3.
+It is the policy of the Region to: - 1.
+Direct development with higher densities and mixed uses to Strategic Growth Areas in accordance with the hierarchy identified in Section 79.2 of this Plan. - 8.
+Encourage the Local Municipalities to adopt parking standards and policies within Strategic Growth Areas to promote the use of active transportation and public transit.